Start of La Madre Spring Trail (view northeast). |

 Overview

-This trail follows an old road into the La Madre Wilderness Area as it runs up a canyon with red and white sandstone cliffs on one side and gray limestone mountains on the other.
-The trail does not actually go to La Madre Spring; rather it ends at a concrete dam built in the 1960s to store water for cattle and perhaps domestic use.
+The La Madre Spring Trail follows an old road into the La Madre Wilderness Area as it runs up a canyon with red and white sandstone cliffs on one side and gray limestone mountains on the other.
+The trail does not actually go to La Madre Spring; rather it ends at what is left of a concrete dam built in the 1960s to store water for cattle and perhaps domestic use.
 The dam now provides water for wildlife and makes a pleasant contrast with the desert environment.
 For the Red Rocks area, the shrubby vegetation in the canyon is fairly dense, and the mix of single-leaf pinyon pines, Utah juniper, and shrub live oaks make parts of the trail feel like a forest.

-Parts of this hike are strenuous, as the trails climbs some 700 ft in only 1.8 miles.
+Parts of this hike are strenuous, as the trails climbs some 700 ft in only 1.8 miles, for a round-trip distance of 3.64 miles.

 Watch Out